Brink of Separation,

 Should I Stay or Should I Go?

-If you or your spouse are considering divorce but are not completely sure that’s the best path, you are in a tough spot.
-Discernment Counseling is designed for you.
-It’s a chance to slowdown, take a breath, and look at your options for your marriage.
+You are in a tough spot right now.
+If you or your partner are considering separation or divorce but are not completely sure that’s the best path, Discernment Counseling is designed for you.
+It’s a chance to slow down, take a breath, and look at your options for your relationship.

-Discernment Counseling is a new way of helping couples where one person is “leaning out” of the relationship and not sure that regular marriage counseling would help, while the other person is interested in rebuilding the marriage (or "leaning in").
+Discernment Counseling is a new way of helping intimate partner relationships when one person is “leaning out” of the relationship and not sure that conventional relationship therapy would help, while another person is interested in rebuilding the relationship (or "leaning in").

-In Discernment Counseling, I will help you decide whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.
+In Discernment Counseling, I will help you decide for yourself whether to try to restore your relationship to health, move toward separation/divorce, or take a time out and decide later.

-The goal is for you to gain clarity and confidence about a direction for your marriage that's based on a deeper understanding of your relationship and its possibilities for the future.
+The goal is for you to gain clarity and confidence about a direction for your relationship that's based on a deeper understanding of your relationship and its possibilities for the future.

-The goal is not to solve your marital problems.
+The goal is not to solve your relationship problems.
 The goal is to see if they are solvable.
-Regardless of how you are feeling about your marriage at the moment, you will each be treated with compassion and respect ----no 'bad guys' and 'good guys'.
+Regardless of how you are feeling about your relationship at the moment, you will each be treated with compassion and respect --- no blaming or finger pointing.

-You will come in as a couple; however, the most important work occurs in the one-to-one conversations that take place during each session.
+You will come in as a partnership; however, the most important work occurs in the one-to-one conversations that take place during each session.
 Why?
 Because you are each starting out in different places.

-During our work together, I will respect your reasons for divorce while trying to open up the possibility of restoring the marriage to health.
+During our work together, I will respect your reasons for separation/divorce while trying to open up the possibility of restoring the relationship to health.

 • A maximum of 5 sessions

-• When one spouse has already made a final decision to divorce
+• When one partner has already made a final decision to separate/divorce

-• When one spouse is coercing the other to participate
+• When one partner is coercing another partner to participate

-• When there is danger of domestic violence
+• When there is danger of intimate partner violence (IPV)

 How do we get started?

 It all begins with a free, 20-minute phone consultation to see if working together is a good fit (*please note: each partner will need to schedule and complete a separate phone consultation).
-If it's not a good fit, I'll support you in finding the right person for you.
-If it is a good fit, I'll get you scheduled as soon as possible so you can get started.
-Click Get Started to schedule your initial phone consultation.
+If it's a good fit, I'll get you scheduled as soon as possible so you can get started.
+You may wish to review the FAQs before our call.
+If you're ready, click Get Started to schedule your initial phone consultation.